Adlink-ROS/roscube-doc/application_note/time_sync/synchronization.rst

 * To view the timestamp of camera, lidar and imu by launch ``sensors_pkg``

 .. code-block:: bash

-    # To view the timestamp of camera, lidar and imu.
-    ros2 run sensors_pkg sensor_subscriber

     # Launch camera, lidar and message filter at the same time
     ros2 launch sensors_pkg launch_sensors.launch.py